-The problem with coconut flour is that it is rather expensive to buy, so many folks are learning to make it themselves, which is incredibly budget friendly.Today’s video lesson on how to make homemade coconut flour expands on the last 2 video classes which showed you how to make homemade coconut milk and coconut milk kefir.
+The primary problem with coconut flour is that it is rather expensive to buy.
+As a result, many folks are learning to make it themselves, which is incredibly budget friendly.Today’s video plus written coconut flour recipe expand on articles and video tutorials which showed you how to make homemade coconut milk and coconut milk kefir.

-How to Make Homemade Coconut Flour
+How to Make Coconut Flour (VIDEO)

-The video below provides an easy how-to for making coconut flour yourself without the inconvenience of having to open a coconut first!
+The video tutorial below provides easy instructions on how to make coconut flour yourself without the inconvenience of having to open a coconut first!

 Sarah, The Healthy Home Economist